zherii/rekordbox-playlist-formatter/README.md

 Default line output format is `[n]: [artist] - [track]`

-You can enter the file name with either the `.txt` ending, or without.
+You can may the file name with or without the `.txt` ending.

 Options: